natebrunelle/cs4102_su20/markdown/syllabus.md

 ## Regrades

-We acknowledge that professors and TAs are people, and people make mistakes.
+We acknowledge that professors and TAs are people (glad to get that confession off of my chest!), and people make mistakes.
 For this reason, you are able to request regrades on assignments within either one week of your grade being returned or by 11:59pm on May 13, which ever date is sooner.
-Please only submit a regrade request if you believe the rubric was misapplied to your submission.
+Please only submit a regrade request if you believe the rubric was misapplied to your submission or if there was a keying error for the problem.
 In your request, identify specifically what in your submission demonstrates the misapplication.
-If you submitted the big assignment as a cohort, only the original submitter should request the regrade.

 # Miscellanea